re-data/re-data/README.md

 ```

 And metrics should be ready to look at in your grafana :)
-Visit http://localhost:3000 to check them (or docker IP in case of using docker via virtulbox)
+Visit http://localhost:3000 to check them (use docker IP in case of using docker via virtulbox)

 Visit http://localhost:8080 to check airflow jobs that are running, coputing DB metrics every 10 minutes.